kjgarza/kjgarza.github.io/portfolio/case-b.md

 - template: content-feature
   block: hero-1
   slug: intro
-  heading: Designing an Alternative Service for Data Usage Processing
+  heading: Innovating Data Usage Processing Services
 - template: content-feature
   block: one-column-1
   slug: context
   content:  |
-    For this project, I worked as a senior Product Designer to define a new service that could provide an alternative to existing usage processing services that rely on weblogs.
-These weblogs can be difficult to share across distributed borders, so there was a need for a different type of service
+    In this project, I took on the role of a Senior Product Designer to pioneer an alternative to existing data usage processing services.
+These services were heavily dependent on weblogs, which posed challenges when sharing across distributed borders, thus the necessity for a novel solution was clear.
   image:
     image: "/uploads/2022/02/19/designsprint-eosc Medium.png"
     alt_text: Product Shot